bytespeed/CLaaS-Documentation/docs/print.rst

 Print locally by exporting to a PDF
 ------------

-_Note: The print dialog may look different depending on the application you are trying to print from.
+*Note: The print dialog may look different depending on the application you are trying to print from.
 The example below is from Notepad++.
-Regardless, the process should be very similar, using the DCV Printer as your selected printer._
+Regardless, the process should be very similar, using the DCV Printer as your selected printer.*

 Instructions:

-!
-From the app toolbar, click File > Print
+1 From the app toolbar, click File > Print

 2. In the print dialog box, select DCV Printer